ICRAR/crc32c/README.rst

 * ``none``: fail to import the module with an ``ImportError`` if no hardware support is found (old 1.x default behavior).

-Both the hardware- and software-based algorithms are based on `Mark Adler's code <http://stackoverflow.com/questions/17645167/implementing-sse-4-2s-crc32c-in-software/17646775>`_, with some modifications required to make the code more portable and fit for inclusion within this python package.
+Both the hardware- (Intel) and software-based algorithms are based on `Mark Adler's code <http://stackoverflow.com/questions/17645167/implementing-sse-4-2s-crc32c-in-software/17646775>`_, with some modifications required to make the code more portable and fit for inclusion within this python package.
+The ARMv8 hardware implementation is based on Google's `crc32c <https://github.com/google/crc32c>`_ C++ library.

 Copyright
 ---------